RameshRM/combo-order/README.md

   * If matching RuleSet has more than one item, find the Max Discount from the competing result.
 [Source](https://github.com/RameshRM/combo-order/blob/master/lib/order/index.js#L104-L111)

   * Return the matching RuleId.

+**Output**

+Returns the Matching Rule, which has the Maximum Discount %.